-It was too much for me.
-The tears welled up and I bolted out the door.
-I sat down hard on the curb.
-Jace came and put his arm around me.
-I sobbed and sobbed, with the world spinning around me.
-Michael’s dad came over,” Hey, isn’t that what you want?”
+It’s too much for me.
+The tears well up and I bolt out the door.
+I sit down hard on the curb.
+Jace comes and put his arm around me.
+I sob and sob, with the world spinning around me.
+Michael’s dad comes over,” Hey, isn’t that what you want?”

-Robby answered, “He always gets this way when he can’t handle his emotions.
+Robby answers, “He always gets this way when he can’t handle his emotions.
 He has to cry every day just to feel normal.”

-Robby told my story to Michael’s dad.
 “Hey, Mr. Antonio, Tim’s had a tough year.
-He moved here from Alaska, his folks got divorced, he was City High School Swimming Champ, his best friend hates him now, his girlfriend lives in New York, his parents made him quit sports to get a job, he saved Jace from being sent to rehab by hiding him at his house for a week, we did a pagan ceremony at Halloween, and he has nightmares.
+He moves here from Alaska, his folks get divorced, he’s City Swim Champ, his best friend hates him now, his girlfriend lives in New York, his parents make him quit sports to get a job, he saves Jace from being sent to rehab by hiding him at his house for a week, we do a pagan ceremony at Halloween, and he has nightmares now.
 He cries really easy.”

-Mr. Antonio looked at me and gave me tough love, “Well, if someone doing something nice for you makes you cry, I guess I’ll just be mean from now on.”
+Mr. Antonio looks at me and gives me tough love, “Well, if someone doing something nice for you makes you cry, I guess I’ll just be mean from now on.”

-I laughed and choked from the sobs.
-He smiled.
-I felt what it was like to have an adult on my side.
-Jace was fairly upset by my breakdown.
-I was his rock.
-If I crumbled so easily, he was on unsure ground.
-When I saw him trembling, I sucked it up.
+I laugh and choke back the sobs.
+He smiles.
+I feel what it’s like to have an adult on my side.
+Jace is fairly upset by my breakdown.
+I’m his rock.
+If I crumble so easily, he feels on unsure ground.
+When I se him trembling, I suck it up.

 “Hey, I only cry when I’m happy.
 Don’t worry we’ll have some crisis to deal with to toughen me up.”

-Martin Spec came out and asked if everything was okay.
+Martin Spec comes out and asks if everything is okay.